-Smartphone cameras have come a long way in the last few years, and even budget smartphones these days have cameras that are pretty good.
+Smartphone cameras have come a long way over the last few years, and even budget phones these days have cameras that are pretty good.
 You can capture some likable pictures with a sub-Rs 15,000 smartphone today.
-However, if you’re using phones other than the Pixel 3 or Pixel 3a series, which have been touted to have the best smartphone camera by many, you would have noticed that picture quality on other phones (even flagships) isn’t as good.
-Fortunately, a lot of that can be improved by just using a different camera app than the default that comes out of the box.
-Yes, I’m talking about the Google Camera Mod (better known as GCam Mod or GCam port) that’s quite often talked about and does in fact make a noticeable difference to the picture quality of a smartphone camera.
+However, if you are using phones other than the Pixel 3 or Pixel 3a series, which have been touted to have the best smartphone camera by many, you would have noticed that picture quality on other smartphones (even some flagships) isn’t even as comparable.
+Fortunately, the image quality can be vastly improved by using a different camera app than the default one which comes baked into the device.
+Yeah, I’m talking about the Google Camera Mod (better known as GCam Mod or GCam port) that’s quite often talked about and does, in fact, make a noticeable difference to the image output of your smartphone camera.

 So, if you’re wondering how to install the GCam Mod on your Android smartphone, we have you covered with this in-depth guide.